 Be sure you have either your default device selected OR the VB-Audio Virtual Cable we set up before.
 Do NOT record with the microphone device directly.
 You can tell if its working properly by seeing if increasing the boost to maximum makes it very, very, loud.

 Test each step upwards.
 As you boost the volume up you may bring back more background noise.
-Simply repeat the "build noise profile" step if you begin hearing this background noise.
-You want to minimize the amount of noise reduction you do because, along with eliminating noise, it is also eliminating parts of your natural voice.
+If you are using the slider, going about ~10db will begin to introduce noise reduction artifacts (You can boost it to +30dB to hear what they sound like).
+Try to keep the boost after noise reduction as minimal as possible.
+If you boost in windows or in a step before noise reduction, repeat the "build noise profile" step if you begin hearing this background noise.
+That said, you want to minimize the amount of noise reduction you do because, along with eliminating noise, it is also eliminating parts of your natural voice.

 Step 6: Run on Startup